sgladkoff/goldpan/docs/goldpan.md

 The check is performed for a single language pair, i.e. the source language and a particular target language selected from the **Ref.Pair** drop-down list.

+Next to the **Filter Checks** drop-down list is the **Remove Duplicates** button, newly added in Version 3.6.3.
+It is also tied to the **Ref.Pair** drop-down list, removing any duplicate records for the selected language pair.

-A new element, **Text and RegExp Filter**, has been added in Version 3.5.3.
-It deserves a chapter of its own.
+The **Text and RegExp Filter** element deserves a chapter of its own.

 ### Text and Regular Expression Filtering